ALU Primer

 0101

 The answer just makes sense because we understand the meaning of the minus sign; but so far our hardware can only do addition.
 Subtracting a positive number B, from any other number A (A-B) is the same as adding (-B) to A ( A + (-B)).
-Two complements make it so that, technically we never “subtract a positive number from”, but always “add a negative number to”.
+Two’s complement makes it possible to perform subtraction by adding the negative representation of the subtrahend.
+The way I think of it is that we never “subtract a positive number from”, but always “add a negative number to”.

 Going with the example above: